The King who stirred up the Antichrist

 the King of the South shall become strong – the Ptolemaic empire, beginning with Ptolemy I Soter (303–282 BC), the General of Alexander

-as well as one of his princes – meaning captains, in Hebrew “SAR,” another one of Alexander’s Generals was the King of the North, Seleucus 1 Nicator.
+as well as one of his princes – literally captains, in Hebrew “sar,” another one of Alexander’s Generals was the King of the North, Seleucus 1 Nicator.

 and he shall gain power over him – the King of the North, Seleucus 1 Nicator, shall be much greater than the King of the South.